Safe Use of Long-Acting Opioids

 If you need to take opioids to manage your pain, remember these safety tips.

-- Be cautious.
 Opioids may affect your judgment and decision making.
-Do not drive or operate machinery until you can think clearly.
+Do not drive or operate machinery while you take them.
 Talk with your doctor about when it is safe to drive.

 - The best option is to take your medicine to a drop-off box or take-back program that is authorized by the U.S. Drug Enforcement Administration (DEA).